simcoder/IdentityServerAdmin/README.md

 ## Scope
-the scope of this is to help put up a solid UI Admin tool for IdentityServer4
+The scope of this is to help put up a solid UI Admin tool for IdentityServer4

 ## Instruction for debugging